anton-k/mig/docs/src/01-hello-world.md

 * `mconcat [a, b, c, d]` - to combine several servers into one

-Note that we can have several handlers on the same path if they have different methods or media-types for output:
+Note that we can have several handlers on the same path if they have different methods or media-types for output or input:

 ```haskell
 server =